pivotal-cf/redis-reference-architecture/examples/multi-redis-cache-failure-handling/README.md

 Reference: https://docs.cloudfoundry.org/buildpacks/java/configuring-service-connections/spring-service-bindings.html#redis

 ## Errors
-* `RedisCacheConfig` and `RedisCacheError` intercept the errors when Redis is missing.
+* `RedisCacheConfig` intercepts the errors when Redis is missing.
 This allows the request to fall through to the expensive token generation call.